 Evidence showing that Italians have remained the same since ancient times, and not mixed with Africans, Arabs or other non-Europeans, and that they're genetically and phenotypically Caucasoid and Southern European from North to South.

-Badly designed studies have overestimated African admixture in Italy, but based on a large set of DNA markers, Italians have less African admixture (orange) than Northern Europeans have Asian admixture (pink).
+Badly done studies have overestimated African admixture in Italy, but based on a large set of DNA markers, Italians have less African admixture (orange) than Northern Europeans have Asian admixture (pink).

-The Moors were Arab-Berber Caucasoids, not black as is often claimed, and Italians only have a small amount of recent Middle East/North African admixture, because the Moors were expelled from Italy.
+The Moors were Arab-Berber Caucasoids, not black as is often claimed, and Italians only have a tiny amount of recent Middle Eastern/North African admixture, because the Moors were expelled from Italy.

-Italians cluster with other Europeans, not with Arabs or Africans, because the Mediterranean Sea has been a strong genetic barrier (thick red lines) since ancient times.
+Italians remain genetically similar to other Europeans, and unmixed with Arabs or Africans, because the Mediterranean Sea has been a strong genetic barrier (thick red lines) since ancient times.

-North-South genetic distance in Italy is about the same as in Germany, and is a product of geographic distance and the clinal distribution of Mesolithic hunter and Neolithic farmer ancestry in Europe.
+North-South genetic distance in Italy is about the same as in Germany, and is a product of geographic distance and the clinal distribution of Mesolithic hunter, Neolithic farmer and Indo-European ancestry.

 Based on the distribution of nonmetric cranial traits, Italians (highlighted) plot in the center of a European cluster (red) that also includes Caucasoid North Africans but is far from Sub-Saharan Africans (green).

-Despite some bizarre claims of big differences between North and South, very similar racial types predominate throughout Italy, and none are Nordic or particularly light or dark.
+Despite some bizarre claims of big phenotypic differences between North and South, very similar sub-racial types predominate throughout Italy, and none of them are Nordic or particularly light or dark.